 - A significant increase in the number of qualified Physician Associates through the training pipeline to 3,200 by 2019 with approximately 30% working in emergency departments

 - HEE have been piloting less than full time training for all ST4 and above trainees in emergency medicine

 - Raising awareness about the Certificate of Eligibility Specialist Registration Programme to support alternative routes to becoming an emergency departments consultant, through development events and best practice toolkit

 - Investment in a leadership/personal development programme for every emergency departments trainee in England

 - Following a successful pilot, the GMC has approved the incorporation of run-through training into the curriculum.

 Specialty Associate Specialist doctors are an important group of the urgent care workforce.
 HEE launched a number of initiatives to address some of the staffing challenges faced by Urgent and Emergency Care staff.
-One in particular was a pilot launched in the Midlands, to implement what became known as the Specialty Associate Specialist doctor’s development and retention toolkit - developed by the Derby NHS Foundation Trust.
+One in particular was a pilot launched in the Midlands, to implement what became known as the Specialty Associate Specialist doctor’s development and retention toolkit - developed by the Derby NHS Foundation Trust - available at the bottom of the page.

-The implementation of this toolkit, available at the bottom of this page, at the Trust resulted in better recruitment and retention, a positive impact on the 4 hour performance target and lower spend on agency and wider financial savings.
+The implementation of this toolkit at the Trust resulted in better recruitment and retention, a positive impact on the 4 hour performance target and lower spend on agency and wider financial savings.
 It provides tried and tested information regarding best practice including practical support for development towards successful entry on to the Certificate of Eligibility for Specialist Registration and is now available nationally for trusts to discuss, adapt and use to implement locally.

 We are running a pilot that will look at whether we can provide higher specialty trainees in emergency medicine with greater flexibility in their working lives, by extending opportunities to train Less Than Full Time.